Full quantum theory of nonequilibrium phonon condensation and phase transition

-In this Letter, we adopt a full quantum treatment of the nonequilibrium system with the surrounding solvents and external fields.
-We show analytically that the transition from the nonequilibrium steady state with no condensate to the condensate state is a second-order phase transition in the large-N limit regardless of certain approximations used in precedent researches.
+In this Letter, we derive a full quantum theory of the nonequilibrium condensation from the Wu-Austin Hamiltonian.
+In contrast with Ref.~\cite{zhang2019quantum}, both the surrounding solvents and the external source are treated quantum mechanically in our work, which results in crucial differences in the critical behaviors near the condensation point from what was reported in \cite{zhang2019quantum} such as the emergence of nonequilibrium phase transitions.
+We provide an analytical proof that the transition from the nonequilibrium steady state (NESS) with no condensate to the condensate state is similar to a second-order phase transition in the large-D limit regardless of certain approximations used in the precedent research.
+Moreover, the finite-size effects of the system on the transition and statistics are investigated.
 Unlike BEC, the condensation process does not require extremely low temperature but a high-temperature energy input.
-Besides the main goal, we also demonstrate the statistics and the fluctuations profiles of the condensate phonons near the phase transition point.
+We demonstrate that such transition is accompanied by large fluctuations in its statistics and that excessive energy input promotes the system to the regime with a negative Mandel-Q parameter.

 \textit{Driven Dissipative System.}--The appearance of Fr\"ohlich condensate is believed to be a general consequence of the following three conditions: dissipation to the thermal bath, external energy source, and nonlinearity.
 For the terahertz vibrations inside protein molecules such as phonon modes in DNA or BSA proteins, the surrounding solvents function approximately as a thermal bath.
 The nonlinear coupling between the system vibration modes and the surrounding medium in the second quantization form gives rise to the Hamiltonian formulized by Wu and Austin \cite{wu1977bose,wu1978bose,wu1978cooperative,wu1981frohlich}.
-The system we consider is modeled by a collection of $N$ oscillators in a narrow bandwidth $\omega_i\in \mathcal{I}_{sys}$ which corresponds to the normal modes of the electromagnetic vibrations.
+The system we consider is modeled by a collection of oscillators in a narrow bandwidth $\omega_i\in \mathcal{I}_{sys}$ which corresponds to $D$ normal modes of the oscillation.
 The vibrational modes are annihilated by the operator $a_i$.
 The normal modes interact with the surrounding biological system with the excitation energies $\bar{\Omega}_k$ and the associated annihilation operator $b_k$, as well as the external source with frequency $\Omega_i$ and annihilation operator $p_i$.
 The interaction Hamiltonian can be written as: